 Here is the catch though, telling you how to create OMAD recipes or what to eat on your OMAD is important, but it’s not the whole story.
 Planning for your OMAD meals and your fast is about mental preparation more than anything.

-These tips will be broken down into two key sections, mirroring both the physical and mental aspects of preparing for your meals.
+These tips will be broken down into two key sections, mirroring both the physical and mental aspects of preparing your meals.
 As someone who has done OMAD fasting, these tips are what helped me stick to it.
 Even when I found it tough.

 What to Eat on OMAD?